vanessagabler/pkp-docs/dev/documentation/en/utilities-validation.md

 }
 ```

-> You never need to add the `array`, `boolean`, `integer` or `string` validation rules.
+> You never need to add the `array`, `boolean`, `integer`, or `string` validation rules.
 These will be applied automatically based on the `type` property.
 {:.notice}

 ## Service Validation

-An entity's [Service](./architecture-services) class should implement a `validate` method which validates props against the schema.
+An entity's [Service](./architecture-services) class should implement a `validate` method, which validates props against the schema.
 Use the `SchemaService` to access helper methods for working with the schema.

 ```php
 class PKPContextService implements EntityWriteInterface {